AdobeDocs/ff-services-docs/src/pages/guides/get-started.md

 Repeat [Step 2](.//get-started.md#step-2-add-api-to-your-project) until you have added all these APIs:

- * Firefly – Firefly Services
+ - Firefly – Firefly Services
- * Lightroom - Firefly Services
+ - Lightroom - Firefly Services
- * Photoshop - Firefly Services
+ - Photoshop - Firefly Services
- * Content Tagging - Firefly Services
+ - Content Tagging - Firefly Services

 ### Step 5: Generate access token

+Access tokens can be generated or refreshed in two ways:

-You can click **Generate an access token** for quick experimentation or click **view the cURL command** to learn how to generate access tokens programmatically.
+- Manual generation: Click **Generate an access token** for quick experimentation using the Developer Console
+- Programmatic generation: Click **view the cURL command** to learn how to generate access tokens programmatically.
 [Learn more](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/implementation/) about how to do it.

 #### Scopes